 When we are aware of what is going on in any given moment, we are therefore not reliving past moments or projecting future scenarios.
 When we are present in this moment, we are better able to respond in the next.

 Being present and “in” our bodies allows us to respond more quickly and more effectively to a threat, whether that be leaving, de-escalating or fighting.

 The concept of allowing permeates mindfulness -- the notion of accepting things exactly as they are, without judgment or resistance.
 “I was laid off and will never get another job because I’m stupid and unemployable” becomes simply “I was laid off.”
 Fully acknowledging the facts of the situation, stripped of whatever story we tell ourselves about it or meaning we ascribe to it.

 For survivors of trauma, this approach can help to lessen the burden of shame and guilt that so many picked up from their experience and now carry.
 “I was assaulted and didn’t fight back the right way and now I’m forever damaged” becomes “I was assaulted.”

-In our signature P.O.W.E.R. presentation, we address how you can choose to act independently of/despite your initial reaction to a stimulus.
+In our customized training events, we address how you can choose to act independently of/despite your initial reaction to a stimulus.
 Through the lens of mindfulness applied to self-defense training, we allow whatever initial reaction comes up -- fear, for example -- and rather than trying to deny or overcome that reaction, we allow it to be and choose how we want to respond.